yoanm/initRepositoryWithPhpUnit/README.md

 BIN_PATH/initRepositoryWithPhpUnit path/to/project/directory --strategy-compliance default
 ```

-In case you launch the command from inside of the project directory, you can simply use
+In case you launch the command from the project directory, you can simply use
 ```bash
 BIN_PATH/initRepositoryWithPhpUnit --strategy-compliance default
 ```